AmoebeLabs/swiss-army-knife-card-manual/docs/basics/templates/sak-templates.md

 SAK templates operate on a different level: they enable the re-use of `tools`, `toolsets`, `JavaScript templates/snippets`, `colorstops/lists` and more.

+!!! sucess "The upcoming rc.3 will have support for layout templates: you can re-us a complete card in a view!"
+    No need to use the decluttering templates anymore.

 !!!
 Important "SAK templates therefore make re-use within a SAK card, and between SAK cards possible!"

 [Example 7]: ../../examples/example-7.md